Benj0s/php-bootstraps/README.md

-bp-bootstraps
+php-bootstraps
 =============

-Collection of bootstraps for starting different projects
+Collection of php bootstraps for starting different projects

+- Phalcon (In progress)
+- Wordpress (Not started)
+- Zend (Not started)